-^{2.} The trend's arrow direction is based on the comparison of the current 5-year rolling average to the fixed 5-year (2010 to 2014) average distributor-specific target on the right.
-An upward arrow indicates decreasing reliability while downward indicates improving reliability.
+2. The trend's arrow direction is based on the comparison of the current 5-year rolling average to the distributor-specific target on the right.
+An upward arrow indicates decreasing

-^{3.} A benchmarking analysis determines the total cost figures from the distributor's reported information.
+3. A benchmarking analysis determines the total cost figures from the distributor's reported information.

-^{4.} The CDM measure is based on the new 2015-2020 Conservation First Framework.
-This measure is under review and subject to change in the future.
+4. The CDM measure is based on the new 2015-2020 Conservation First Framework.